45-metre long rotor blades shipped for renewable energy project

 This is where our competence and experience with oversized cargo is put to the test.
 Our solution was based on a concept we used previously to successfully ship 33-metre long wind blades; fitting extra beams, specific to the shape of the cargo to provide additional support during both the loading and ocean transportation.

-With the extra beams welded on the rotor blade’s transportation cradles, it allows the Cargo Operations team to expertly move the blades from both ends, directly from the road trailer using forklifts working in tandem, on to the vessel’s deck.
+With the extra beams welded on the rotor blade’s transportation cradles, it allows the Cargo Operations team to expertly move the blades from both ends, directly from the road trailer using forklifts working in tandem, onto the vessel’s deck.

 Roger explains,